JFTavares/BooknandoPageList/README.md

 This repository contain:

-- **BooknandoNumPage_v0.1.jsx**: Plugin for inDesign that insert a page number in every page for export to ePub3.
+- **BooknandoNumPage_v03.jsx**: Plugin for inDesign that insert a page number in every page for export to ePub3.

-- **BooknandoPageList.zip**: Plugin for Sigil that create a listPage in the ePub file exported from inDesign
+- **BooknandoPageList_v03.zip**: Plugin for Sigil that create a listPage in the ePub file exported from inDesign

 The two plugins has to be used together.